Louis of France, Le Grand Dauphin

 Louis and his mother; Credit – Wikipedia

 Until he was seven years old, Louis was placed under the care of the royal governesses Julie d’Angennes and Louise de Prie de La Mothe-Houdancourt.
 Louis was then placed under the care of Charles de Sainte-Maure, Duc de Montausier as his governor and was tutored by Jacques Bénigne Bossuet, Bishop of Meaux who found his pupil a poor student.
-Apparently, the most enduring thing his tutor was able to teach him was an appreciation for antiques, in particular medals, sculpture, porcelain, and gems.
+The most enduring thing his tutor was able to teach him was an appreciation for antiques, in particular medals, sculpture, porcelain, and gems.
 In the long run, Louis’ education taught him more about obedience to his father than the art of governing the Kingdom of France.

 Maria Anna Victoria of Bavaria, Dauphine of France; Credit – Wikipedia

 In 1668, seven-year-old Louis was betrothed to his eight-year-old second cousin Maria Anna Victoria of Bavaria, the eldest daughter of Ferdinand Maria, Elector of Bavaria and Henriette Adelaide of Savoy.
 Maria Anna Victoria was carefully educated for her future role and looked forward to being the Dauphine of France.
-Besides her native language of German, she was taught to speak French, Italian, and Latin.
+Besides her native German, she was taught to speak French, Italian, and Latin.
 The couple married in a proxy ceremony in Munich in the Electorate of Bavaria on January 28, 1680.
 Louis and Maria Anna Victoria first met on March 7, 1680, the day of their religious wedding at Saint Etienne Cathedral in Châlons-sur-Marne, France.
 Maria Anna Victoria was the first Dauphine of France since Mary, Queen of Scots married the future King François II of France in 1558.

 Louis and Maria Anna Victoria had three children: